weirdev/lagern/INPROGRESS.md

 	Generic permissions support ie. Linux (POSIX)
 		Handle restoring to different OS/permissions scheme than saved to Support deleting entire backup sets (at dest)
-Examine bundling/using a true database as the datastore for blobstore Handle common things that could go wrong
+Handle common things that could go wrong
 	circular links when checking if ancestor is backup source safe writeout of indexes